lhqing/ALLCools/_sources/intro.md

 2. To generate analysis files, please read the **COMMAND LINE TOOLS** part;
 3. The analysis steps in ALLCools are organized in two parts:
     1. The **CELL LEVEL ANALYSIS** part go through the clustering, cluster DMG, and integration analysis;
-    2. The **CLUSTER LEVEL ANALYSIS** part go through the DMR and enhancer calling analysis;
+    2. The **CLUSTER LEVEL ANALYSIS** part go through the DMR calling and downstream analysis;
 4. To customize visualization, please read the **VISUALIZATION** part;
 5. The **DISCUSSION** part provides more details on the analysis steps;
 6. The **API** part provides reference to each function.